probatorem-h1/vowelCount/README.md

 # vowelCount
 Basic script demonstrating understanding of recursion.

-**Description:**

 Function stringWithVowelCount takes a list as input and returns a count of the number of vowels in the list.